-Ease of assembly is vital for full-size decoys.
+For full-size decoys, this is vital.
 If you're struggling to put it together, you'll make a lot of noise.
 It pays to check owner feedback.
 Look online for some opinions of people who have put the decoy to practical use in the field.

-Durability is a major consideration.
-You're making a considerable investment, so you want it to last more than one season.
+A major consideration since you're making a considerable investment, so you want it to last more than one season.
 You expect products that will be used outdoors to be waterproof, but not all are, and some are poorly constructed (again, check reviews by decoy users).

-Realistic features on deer decoys include joints, allowing what is claimed to be “natural” movement of the head and/or neck.
+On deer decoys, realistic features include joints, allowing what is claimed to be “natural” movement of the head and/or neck.
 Others have flocking or a suede-like covering to look more natural and prevent unnatural reflections off the surface.
 Still others have soft tails that wag in the breeze.
 Whether any of these features have a great deal of practical impact is open to debate.
 There's a good chance a buck in rut isn't too concerned about the finer details!